 Pros and cons: When should I consider testing Smart campaigns?

-This may be one of Google AdWords’ latest and greatest updates, but its value has been proven as more of an addition on top of existing GDN efforts.
+This may be one of Google Ads’ latest and greatest updates, but its value has been proven as more of an addition on top of existing GDN efforts.
 You will see stronger performance as a result of GDN remarketing and potentially even other prospecting tactics.

 (Note: This is not a campaign to launch on your first stab at the Google Display Network.
 However, if you are successfully running other go-to tactics, Smart campaigns are a great way to generate additional traffic and conversions alongside them at a reasonable CPA.)